 What to Do if You Accidentally Take Ibuprofen With Alcohol?

 Please remember, in lower quantities, taking alcohol with ibuprofen is not going to lead to severe risks or side effects.
-However, if a person is experiencing any of the severe side effects or struggling with pre-existing kidney conditions when they accidentally take ibuprofen with alcohol, then it is crucial to contact the doctor immediately and ensure to follow their instructions to a tee.
+However, if a person is experiencing any of the severe side effects or struggling with pre-existing kidney conditions when they accidentally take ibuprofen with alcohol, then it is crucial to contact the doctor immediately and follow their instructions to a tee.
 Making any decisions on one’s own can lead to dangerous consequences.

 Safe Alternatives to Ibuprofen for Pain Relief When Drinking